Dashree/cs6450-labs/README.md

 /mnt/nfs/\<your-username\>/cs6450-labs/logs/latest

-**Reflection**
+# Reflection

 An important takeaway from this assignment was to recognize where bottlenecks are early.
 In our early testing, we made improvements to our server, such as sharding and RWmutex, but the improvements were negligible.
 This was because the clients weren’t sending enough workload to fully stress the server to where there would be high volume collisions.
 These server-side optimizations proved to be useful, however, only after the clients were improved.
 Another important takeaway was that strategies often just needed slight changes to parameters, sometimes in unanticipated ways.
 An example of this was with batching; we first made an assumption that larger batch sizes would reduce the number of requests and result in the best improvement.
-But after some testing, we found that batch sizes of 8 were actually optimal, as it may have reduced packet sizes and reduced sudden loads on servers.
+But after some testing, we found that batch sizes of 8 were actually optimal, as they may have reduced packet sizes and reduced sudden loads on servers.

 Some ideas for further improvements would be caching frequently used keys on both the server and client sides.
 Since we were using ​​YCSB-B, there were some keys with a much higher usage rate.
-Making those keys readily available on the server would reduce the time to read from those busy keys.
+Making those keys readily available without accessing the storage on the server would reduce the time to read from those busy keys.
 On the client side, a cache could have also helped, but it would also require testing to see if it would be optimal on frequently used keys or less frequently used keys, since frequently used keys also had a lot of writes.

+Also, a load balancer between the servers and clients would be more optimal for caching and memoization to reduce the calculation time and complexity.
+These load-balancers would have made the code cleaner and easier to scale without complex scheduling strategies.
+This would also help to better utilize the network bandwidth.

 **Individual contributions**

 In an attempt to keep each team member acquainted with different strategies, we did duplicate work.
 Sumaya, Jacob, and Fariba all did batching, sharding, and optimizations.
 Shreeda worked on combining our work into one solution, did profiling and optimization strategies, such as tweaking variables like thread counts, and added command-line arguments.
 Jacob worked on increasing workloads and debugging.
 We all worked in conjunction to set up experiments, test results, and write the final document.

+# DISCLAIMERS

+Copilot was enabled when writing some of our code; however, not much use was made of it other than autocompletion.
+We made use of AI to explain skeleton code and to explain the details of others' code.
+As well as to discuss high-level design and explain Go syntax.
+However, the major designs of our code are largely our own.